B3tty/EpidemicSound/README.md

 This will look at the top 3 genres represented in this playlist, and recommend up to 5 (or a specified limit) random sounds of the relevant genres.

+### `GET /sounds/statistics/global` - Get statistics on the sounds in the database

+This will give global statistics on the sounds in the database.

+### `GET /sounds/statistics?playlistId={playListId}` - Get statistics on the sounds in the specified playlist

+This will give global statistics on the sounds in the specified playlist.

 ## Choices Made
 - FastAPI Framework: Chosen for its modern, fast, and efficient capabilities in building APIs.
 - SQLAlchemy: Used for ORM to manage database interactions.